-Kev figures
+Key figures

-Eligible Own Funds of Aegon Schadeverzekering equaled 200% of the SCR at year end 2021 (2020: 176%).
-This ratio being greater than 100% evidences Aegon's ability to meet policyholder obligations when they fall due, even under stressed conditions.
-The bottom-end of the capitalization target range for the Solvency II ratio (Eligible Own Funds divided by SCR) of Aegon Schadeverzekering is set by the company's Executive Board at 135%.
-The slight increase of the Solvency II ratio of Aegon Schadeverzekering is a combination of an increase in both Own Funds and SCR.
-The SCR increase was driven by model and assumption updates.
+Eligible Own Funds of Aegon Schadeverzekering equaled 254% of the SCR at year-end 2022.
+This ratio being higher than 100%, demonstrates Aegon's ability to meet policyholder obligations when they fall due, even under stressed conditions.

+The lower bound for the target range for the Solvency II ratio (Eligible Own Funds divided by SCR) of Aegon Schadeverzekering is set by the company's Executive Board at 135%.
+This creates a buffer for the protection of the interests of policyholders.
+The target zone ensures that capital management can be employed relatively flexible and ensures execution of strategy, capital generation and dividends.
+When the ratio drops near or into the recovery zone, the management of the entity will take actions that will restore the ratio to a level back in the target zone.
+Aegon Nederland aims at capitalization levels for the insurance entities that are well within the target zone.